 Sports and leisure centres

-Following the latest Government guidance, Kensington Leisure Centre and Chelsea Sports Centre will begin a phased reopening to the public on Saturday 25 July 2020.
+Kensington Leisure Centre and Chelsea Sports Centre are open.
 For more information, please visit the leisure webpage.

 Please visit the Better website to learn more about this as well as safety and cleaning, membership fees, opening times and more.